mui/material-ui/docs/pages/blog/mui-core-v5.md

 The first step we took to improve the customization experience was to rethink the styling solution from a blank page.

-If you have been following us for a long time, you have probably noticed that we have iterated, a lot, on the styling solution in 7 years.
+If you have been following MUI for a long time, you have probably noticed that we have iterated (a lot!) on the styling solution over the last seven years.
-We have started with Less, then inline-style, then JSS, and now emotion.
+We started with Less, then inline-styles, then JSS, and now emotion.
 Why change it again?
-We went on solving the following **problems**:
+We wanted to solve the following **problems**:

 1. The React community is settling on `styled` as the **most popular** CSS-in-JS API.
 We have used popularity as a proxy for "best".